ibm-cloud-docs/pattern-webapp-openshift-vpc/deploy.md

 # Deploying a Red Hat OpenShift VPC multizone architecture
 {: #roks-vpc-mz-da}

-This guide outlines deploying a single region Red Hat OpenShift architecture in a multizone resilient configuration, specifically in three availability zones.
+The following deployment guide outlines deploying a single region Red Hat OpenShift architecture in a multizone resilient configuration, specifically in three availability zones.
 The deployment is based on an existing deployable architecture template, as well as a series of customizations to tailor the setup to the specific requirements for your environment.

 This is designed for customers who need a scalable, multizone Kubernetes infrastructure with the flexibility of customizations after the initial deployment of the base deployable architecture.
 It allows for adapting various components, such as networking and security, to better suit individual business needs after the foundational architecture has been established.